coalton-lang/coalton-website/content/post/20220906-quantum-compiler.md

 with user-selectable precision, where $a$ and $b$ are elements of $R$, and $z^*$ represents the [complex conjugate](https://en.wikipedia.org/wiki/Complex_conjugate) of $z$.
 If we can write this matrix, then we can use Kliuchnikov-Maslov-Mosca to write it in terms of Clifford+T. And if we can do _that_, then we can write any program with parametric $\mathrm{RZ}\_\theta$ operations into an equivalent one (up to user-specified precision, at least) using only discrete operations.

-Selinger succeeds at solving this problem, by turning that matrix problem into a [Diophantine equation](https://en.wikipedia.org/wiki/Diophantine_equation) that has to be solved over a specific number ring, and coming up with an algorithm to solve that.
+Ross and Selinger succeed at solving this problem, by turning that matrix problem into a [Diophantine equation](https://en.wikipedia.org/wiki/Diophantine_equation) that has to be solved over a specific number ring, and coming up with an algorithm to solve that.

 Since the two-qubit operations of usual interest are already discrete (like `CNOT`, `CZ`, etc.), this would make a fully discretized native operation set, so long as quantum computer implementers could supply the Clifford+T set as native operations.